israeldi/quantlab/_pages/quantLabWinter2019.md

 For Winter 2019, we will meet on Fridays, 10-11:20am in 110 Weiser Hall.

 ### Meeting agenda
+### 2019-02-22
+1. Warmup problem(s):
+A drunk man is at the 36th meter of a 100 meter long bridge.
+He has equal chance of staggering forward or backward 1 meter each step.
+- What is the probability that he will make it to the end of the bridge (100th meter) before the beginning (0th meter)?
+- What is the expected number of steps he takes to either the beginning or the end of the bridge?

+2. Pick up our discussion of the max subarray problem.
+Also look at other variates.
+Download the notebook [here](https://nbviewer.jupyter.org/github/dlu-umich/dlu-umich.github.io/blob/master/friday-workshop/Basic%20Data%20Structure%20%26%20Algo.ipynb).

 ### 2019-02-15
 1. Warmup problem(s):